awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

 + **config\-rule\-periodic** – Triggered at a frequency that you choose \(for example, every 24 hours\)\.

 **AWS Config Rules GitHub repository**
-A public repository of sample functions for custom rules is available on GitHub, a web\-based code hosting and sharing service\.
+A public repository of sample functions for Custom Lambda rules is available on GitHub, a web\-based code hosting and sharing service\.
 The sample functions are developed and contributed by the AWS community\.
 If you want to use a sample, you can copy its code into a new AWS Lambda function\.
 To view the repository, see [https://github.com/awslabs/aws-config-rules/](https://github.com/awslabs/aws-config-rules/)\.

 **To create the function for your custom rule**